 Under existing law and assuming continued compliance with the Internal Revenue Code of 1986, as amended, the interest on the Bonds is not included in gross income for federal income tax purposes and is not an item of tax preference for the purpose of computing the alternative minimum tax imposed on individuals.
-However, interest on the 2025 Series A Bonds will be included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
-The Bonds and the interest thereon are exempt from taxation imposed by the State of New Hampshire except for transfer, inheritance and estate taxes.
-For federal income tax purposes, interest includes original issue discount.
-See "Tax Exemption" and "Appendix C - Proposed Form of Legal Opinion" herein.
+However, interest on the Bonds will be included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
+Under existing law, the Bonds and the interest thereon and the income therefrom are exempt from New Hampshire taxation, except for transfer, inheritance and estate taxes, if any.
+Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or accrual or receipt of interest on, the Bonds.
+See "TAX EXEMPTION" and "APPENDIX C - Proposed Form of Legal Opinion" herein.